Enhanced Detection of Tiny Objects in Aerial Images: Experiments and Results

 The final MoonNet-based model was trained from scratch with optimized input image resolutions and augmentations, showing clear improvements over the default YOLOv8n.
 In Table~\ref{tab:final-perf}, \textbf{Default} refers to the original backbone, \textbf{Res} to optimized input image resolution, and \textbf{Aug} to optimized augmentations.
-The number of channels from the model's backbone in the final training is not identical to the numbers presented in table~\ref{tab:backbone-attention}.
-This is because all the final trainings in the table~\ref{tab:final-perf} were conducted using YOLOv8n model scale thus actual number of channels were (32, 64, 128, 256, 512) due to the channel multiplier (0.25).
-For the fair comparison, all the backbones in table~\ref{tab:final-perf} used same number of channels.
+The number of channels from the model's backbone in the final training is not identical to the numbers presented in Table~\ref{tab:backbone-attention}.
+This is because all the final trainings in the Table~\ref{tab:final-perf} were conducted using YOLOv8n model scale thus actual number of channels were (16, 32, 64, 128, 256) due to the channel multiplier (0.25).
+In Table~\ref{tab:gflops}, all parameters from preprocess to end-to-end are measured in milliseconds.

+The MoonNet's (SE Block--CBAM) orientation is then adapted to the YOLC framework to check the MoonNet's adaptability and enhancement potential.
+MoonNet (sigmoid) and MoonNet (1+tanh) both achieved improved results compare to the original YOLC in Table~\ref{tab:state-of-the-art}.
+The MoonNet (1+tanh) achieved +6.13\% gain in $AP$ and +3.77\% gain in $AP_{50}$ compare to the MoonNet (sigmoid).